Prashika/sample-okta-react-app-useContext/README.md

 The page will reload when you make changes in source code.\
 You may also see any lint errors in the console.

-# UseContext
-React Context is a way to manage state globally to share state/context between deeply nested components more easily.
-Here useConext is used to share authentication context between components.

 # References:
 - [https://developer.okta.com/docs/guides/quickstart/main/](https://developer.okta.com/docs/guides/quickstart/main/)